compliance

 Labelling Requirements

-The GPSR now requires manufacturers to provide clear labelling information on their products and packaging.
-They should also adhere to requirements regarding the placement of such information.
+The GPSR requires manufacturers to provide clear labelling information on their products and packaging, with strict rules about placement.

 Product Safety Recall Requirements

-Should product recall become necessary, it’s now essential to issue a recall notice using a standardised template that includes:
+Should a product recall become necessary, you’ll need to issue a recall notice using a standardised template that includes:

 1. The prominent heading ‘Product Safety Recall’

-3. A Step-by-step guide for customers, including a request to stop using the product
+4. A step-by-step guide for customers, including a request to stop using the product

 The template highlights the legal mandates in red text and provides additional spaces for voluntary inclusion of: